WallStreetMojo

 • The liquidity of these bonds is moderate and evolving, though the secondary market is still in the developing phase with weak liquidity.

-• The tenor of these bonds mostly ranges to 3 years or below as most of the dim sum bond issuers raise renminbi funds to support ongoing investment projects or for meeting day to day working capital.
+• The tenor of these list of dim sum bonds mostly ranges to 3 years or below as most of the dim sum bond issuers raise renminbi funds to support ongoing investment projects or for meeting day to day working capital.

-• Covenant is relaxed for high yield issuers, but there are strong demand and increasing market pressure for tighter covenants on high yield issuers.
+• Covenants are relaxed for high yield issuers, but there is strong demand and increasing market pressure for tighter covenants on high yield issuers.

 • Investors’ protection mechanism (e.g., investor meeting, trustee responsibilities) is still evolving as compared to the US Bond market, which is quite efficient with a proven track record.